-in a scene which seemed like it was in a movie, a spaceship came into view over the craterous surface of a planet. it emitted a pillar of light that touched the ground, then the ship warped away.
+In a movie-like scene, a spaceship came into view over the cratered surface of a planet.
+The ship emitted a pillar of light that touched the ground, then the ship warped away.

-my friend and I were later in a restaurant, and he used a mindsnake on a security guard, getting us free dinner.
-I felt guilty, and wanted to pay for the food.
+My friend and I were later in a restaurant, and he used a mindsnake on a security guard to get us a free dinner.
+I felt guilty and thought I should pay for the food.

 I saw a sequence of television clips portraying mindsnake encounters--In one, a movie preview, a woman was tasting some mayonnaise. after being hit by a brain worm (a trendy term for the them, to make the movie more appealing, I think), she poured a large bowl, ate it all, and became very sick.

-I found a small metal object on the ground. when I held it a certain way, it stretched out very quickly into a smooth snake about 5 feet long, which twisted in knots then retracted, sort of like a mindsnake.
+I found a small metal object on the ground.
+When I held it a certain way, it stretched out very quickly into a smooth snake about 5 feet long.
+It twisted in knots then retracted, like a mindsnake.

 I then found myself in a fast food restaurant.
 I was still late for work, but I was eating lunch with a few of my co-workers.
 It was a cafeteria-style restaurant, and I ended up getting a hamburger.
 I asked how much chicken cost, and a server informed me that it came free with my hamburger.